raleigh bicycle raleigh sports three speed bicycles superbe rudge bicycle humber bicycles sturmey archer gears nottingham

 Brake Reach

 If you wish to use 559 mm wheels, it is often a good idea to replace the fork with a MTB fork with cantilever bosses.
+You then have the option of raising the front end of the bicycle, and with it the bottom bracket too, especially if you use a suspension fork.
 If you're handy, you can even braze cantilever mounts onto the rear.
-See my article on installing cantilever braze-ons.
+See the article on installing cantilever braze-ons.
+Or, you may use a home-made drop bolt.

 Handlebars/Stems